asteyven/SET08103-base/assessment/README.md

 ## Code Review Meetings

-Each group will undertake **four** graded code reviews as well as a final submission at the end of Week 13:
+Each group will undertake **two** graded code reviews as well as a final submission at the end of Week 13:

-1. Week 5 Code Review 1 (50% of CW mark).
+1. Week 6 Code Review 1 (50% of CW mark).
 2. Week 10 Code Review 2 (50% of CW mark).

-The code reviews will take place during the scheduled sessions.
+The code reviews will take place during the live academic sessions.
 Each group will be given **10 minutes maximum** for the code review.
 Your group will be **allocated a time for the code review**.
 The details of the individual review points are below.
 These meetings **must be attended** at the **stated time**.
 Guidelines for grading the group:

 - **Being late** for the meeting or **not being ready** when the meeting starts will result in the grade for that review being capped at 40%.
 - **Not attending** the meeting will mean the code review will be marked at 0%.